SDK Troubleshooting

 This guide covers common issues when working with the OpenTDF SDKs and how to resolve them.

 This section covers issues when using the SDKs in your applications.
-For platform installation and setup issues, see Quickstart Troubleshooting.
+For platform installation and setup issues, see docs.opentdf.io — Managing the Platform or your platform's deployment documentation.

 Authentication Failed